DylBP/dylbp.fyp.github.io/aboutme.md

 These are the go-to resources that keep me inspired, informed, and constantly learning:

-- 🎙️ [**Risky Biz Podcast**](https://risky.biz) — Stay updated on the latest cybersecurity news, industry trends, and in-depth discussions with experts.
+- [**Risky Biz Podcast**](https://risky.biz) — Stay updated on the latest cybersecurity news, industry trends, and in-depth discussions with experts.
-- 🎥 [**Bringus Studios (YouTube)**](https://www.youtube.com/@BringusStudios) — Dive into engaging tech content, ethical hacking breakdowns, and thought-provoking cybersecurity topics.
+- [**Bringus Studios (YouTube)**](https://www.youtube.com/@BringusStudios) — Dive into engaging tech content, ethical hacking breakdowns, and thought-provoking cybersecurity topics.
-- 🎧 [**Hacked Podcast**](https://www.hackedpodcast.com) — Real-world stories of hacking, breaches, and the human side of cybersecurity — equal parts educational and entertaining.
+- [**Hacked Podcast**](https://www.hackedpodcast.com) — Real-world stories of hacking, breaches, and the human side of cybersecurity — equal parts educational and entertaining.
-- 🕵️‍♂️ [**Darknet Diaries**](https://darknetdiaries.com) — Deep dives into the darker corners of the internet, covering real hacking cases, data breaches, and social engineering.
+- [**Darknet Diaries**](https://darknetdiaries.com) — Deep dives into the darker corners of the internet, covering real hacking cases, data breaches, and social engineering.

 💡 *Got a podcast or channel recommendation?
 Let me know — I’m always up for expanding my playlist!*

 ---

-✨ *“Security isn’t a product, it’s a process.”* — Bruce Schneier